The Statement

 The Bio

 Andrea Spiridonakos (b.
-Winsted, CT) is a multidisciplinary artist and designer who lives in Miami Beach.
-Her artwork has been exhibited at Musée des Arts Décoratifs (Paris) in collaboration with the Métiers d’Arts CHANEL, Newport Art Museum, Coral Gables Museum, Bergdorf Goodman, Adrienne Arsht Center and the Miami Design District to name a few.
-It is acquired into the permanent collection at deYoung Museum in San Francisco and part of private collections across the US.
+Winsted, CT) is a fiber artist and designer who lives in Miami Beach.
+She has exhibited internationally at Musée des Arts Décoratifs (Paris) in collaboration with the Métiers d’Arts CHANEL, and had solo exhibitions at institutions such as Newport Art Museum, Coral Gables Museum, Adrienne Arsht Center and the Miami Design District.
+Her work is acquired into the permanent collection at deYoung Museum in San Francisco and part of private collections across the US.

-After a successful career as a professional ballerina performing lead roles on stages around the country to literary acclaim, she graduated from NYC’s Fashion Institute of Technology with a degree in Fashion Design and a Critic’s Choice Award for Outstanding Design.
+After a successful career as a professional ballerina performing lead roles to literary acclaim, she graduated from NYC’s Fashion Institute of Technology with a degree in Fashion Design and a Critic’s Choice Award for Outstanding Design.
 Her object-making spans the lines of fiber art, fashion, utilitarian sculpture & installation.
-She has created hand-painted textiles for Isabel† and Ruben Toledo as well as designed 2023 and 2024 world premiere commissions for Miami City Ballet.
+In 2019, she launched her fashion brand, Spiridonakou.
+Her debut collection of hand-felted garments sold at the legendary NYC retailer Bergdorf Goodman & was featured in their iconic windows.
+Andrea has created hand-painted textiles for Isabel† and Ruben Toledo as well as designed 2023, 2024 & 2026 world premiere commissions for Miami City Ballet.
 Her artwork has been featured on the cover of Assouline’s book “Miami Beach” and the cover of Fiber Art Now (Winter, 2024).
 She is a resident at the Bakehouse Art Complex.